gavdilabs/cap-bpa-client/README.md

 ## TODO

 - [ ] Expand documentation to include all available options and how to use them
-- [ ] Allow for custom direct string query injection without using query builder
+- [x] Allow for custom direct string query injection without using query builder (Done for 1.0.1)

 ---